You can access reports by clicking on Reports in the blue horizontal menu.

-Ignoring the address details will ensure your Xero customer data is unaltered.
-SelectingTax Exclusivewill ensure that products you have set to include tax in the OFN will include tax, but your tax free items will remain tax free.
+Selecting Tax Exclusive will ensure that products you have set to include tax in the Open Food Network will include tax, but your tax free items will remain tax free.

-If the shop orders the bulk size, how much stock will be left over?
-Or alternatively, how many customers will be disappointed if this product isn’t ordered?
+How many customers will be disappointed if this product isn’t ordered?

-This is an example of where the bulk ordering quantity has been reached:
+Example 1: Where the bulk ordering quantity has been reached:

-This is an example where the bulk order quantity has not been reached:
+Example 2: where the bulk order quantity has not been reached: